AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 <!-- Optionally, instead of using the isLeader approach, one could add an OSGi configuration for the PID org.apache.sling.distribution.journal.impl.publisher.DistributedEventNotifierManager and property deduplicateEvent=true.
 But we'll stick with just one strategy and not mention it (double-check this).**review this**-->

-3. Optionally execute some business logic in the invalidated(String[] paths, String packageId) method above.
+(Optionally) Execute some business logic in the invalidated(String[] paths, String packageId) method above.

 Note: The Adobe CDN is not flushed when the dispatcher is invalidated.
 The Adobe-managed CDN respects TTLs and thus there is no need for it to be flushed.